AliBaheri/alibaheri.github.io/_pages/research.md

 <div class="tsub">Optimal transport and structure-preserving generative models</div>
 </div>
 </div>
-<p class="tbody">Every method in this program eventually has to answer one question:
+<p class="tbody">Every method here eventually asks how far apart two probability
-how far apart are two probability distributions?
-How much has a policy moved in a single update, how much do ensemble members disagree, how far has a learned model drifted from the system it approximates.
-The standard answers &mdash; KL divergence, total variation &mdash; are blind to the geometry of the space those distributions live on.
-Two beliefs concentrated on adjacent states are as far apart under KL as two concentrated at opposite ends of the state space, and when supports fail to overlap the divergence is simply infinite.
-For a safety argument this is fatal, because
-<em>close</em> is the word every guarantee turns on.
-Optimal transport supplies what is
-missing: the Wasserstein distance measures how much probability mass must move and how far it must travel, so distributional error is expressed in the units of the state space itself and degrades gracefully instead of saturating.</p>

-<p class="tbody">Once distance is geometric, everything built on top of it inherits that
-structure.
-Averaging becomes the Wasserstein barycenter, which interpolates rather than superimposes &mdash; two agents that disagree about where an obstacle lies reach a consensus placing it between them, not a bimodal blur asserting both.
-Policy updates become trust regions measured in transport cost, bounding how far behavior can shift in one step.
-Value estimation becomes distributional, letting a controller be risk-sensitive about the tail rather than the mean.
-And convergence itself becomes
-provable: contraction in Wasserstein distance yields explicit rates, identifies when discretization error self-corrects, and quantifies how injected noise tightens or loosens the resulting bound.</p>

-<p class="tbody">The second half of this pillar applies the same principle to learned
-dynamics.
-Generative models are increasingly deployed as simulators: fit a vector field to data, integrate it, predict where the system goes.
-An unconstrained model will cheerfully produce trajectories that dissipate energy it should conserve, wander off the manifold the state actually occupies, or violate the very specification the controller was verified against &mdash; and these errors compound over a rollout until any safety argument resting on the model is worthless.
-Building structure into the vector field changes the character of the guarantee.
-Metriplectic parameterizations respect the thermodynamic structure of dissipative systems; flow matching on manifolds keeps trajectories on the manifold by construction; logic-guided fields enforce temporal-logic constraints during generation rather than checking them afterward.
-The property holds because of how the model is built, not because it happened to fit the training distribution &mdash; which is the difference between a model you can certify and one you can only test.</p>
+distributions are.
+KL divergence is blind to the geometry of the underlying space, treating beliefs on adjacent states as no closer than beliefs at opposite ends of it &mdash; fatal for a safety argument, since <em>close</em> is the word every guarantee turns on.
+Optimal transport measures how much probability mass must move and how far, so error is expressed in the units of the state space, and what is built on top inherits that structure: barycenters that interpolate between disagreeing agents, trust regions in transport cost, contraction results with explicit rates.
+Learned dynamics follow the same principle.
+A model that dissipates energy it should conserve compounds that error until any safety argument resting on it is worthless, so I build the structure into the vector field itself &mdash; metriplectic parameterizations, flow matching on manifolds, logic-guided fields.
+The property then holds by construction, which is the difference between a model you can certify and one you can only test.</p>
 <ul class="papers">
 <li><span class="pv">L-CSS</span><span class="pt"><a href="https://ieeexplore.ieee.org/document/11563844" target="_blank">Blending Optimism and Pessimism via Wasserstein Barycenters for Continuous Control</a></span><span class="py">2026</span></li>
 <li><span class="pv">CDC</span><span class="pt"><a href="https://arxiv.org/abs/2607.14291" target="_blank">Wasserstein Stability of Contracting Flows: Effective Rates, Euler Self-Correction, and Noise Tightening</a></span><span class="py">2026</span></li>